mikasmart/moodle-report_benchmark/README.md

 ## License

-Copyright ©2016 onwards, Mickaël PANNEQUIN <mickael.pannequin@gmail.com>
+Copyright ©2016 onwards, Mickaël Pannequin <mickael.pannequin@gmail.com>

 * All the source code is licensed under GPL 3 or any later version
 * The documentation is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International